Rajpratik71/linux-manPages/gst-typefind-1.0.md

        gst-typefind-1.0 <file>

 DESCRIPTION
-       gst-typefind-1.0  uses  the GStreamer type finding system to determine the relevant GStreamer plugin to parse or decode file, and the  corre‐ sponding media type.
+       gst-typefind-1.0 uses the GStreamer type finding system to determine the relevant GStreamer plugin to parse or decode file, and the corresponding media type.

 OPTIONS
        gst-typefind-1.0 accepts the following options: